quantmind/pulsar/docs/source/api/index.rst

 different aspects of the concurrent framework.
 These primitive classes are:

-* :class:`IOLoop` the primitive for handling asynchronous events.
+* :class:`EventLoop` to handle scheduling of asynchronous events.
-* :class:`Deferred` the primitive for handling asynchronous execution.
+* :class:`Deferred` to handle asynchronous call backs.
-* :class:`Protocol` the primitive for handling parallel execution.
-* :class:`Actor` the primitive for handling parallel execution.
+* :class:`Actor` manage parallel execution in threads or processes.

 .. _pulsar_framework: